idec-teams/2025_LZU-MEDICINE-CHINA/docs/team/attributions.md

 This page is for team attributions and acknowledgments.

-*Note: For iGEM teams, this page typically displays an embedded attribution form from the iGEM website.
+*Note: For iDEC teams, this page typically displays an embedded attribution form from the iDEC website.
 For standalone use, please add your attribution content here.*

 ## Team Contributions